8331 Utica Ave.

 - Perform the core duties of a municipal clerk by serving a Legislative Government Body (LGB) in an administrative capacity with management responsibilities, which would include four of the following.
 Deputy clerks must perform at least four of the eight core duties:

 - Custody of the official seal and execution of official documents

 - Management of by-laws, Articles of Incorporation, ordinances or other legal instruments

 - Financial Management

 2. Be an active member of IIMC for two years

 NOTE: Members are encouraged to enroll in the certification program and begin submitting for points even if this membership requirement has not been fulfilled.
 Members are welcome to work with the Education Department in fulfilling all other requirements during this two year time period.
-Please contact Ashley Carroll if clarification is required.
+Please contact Ashley DiBlasi if clarification is required.

 3. Affirm and practice the IIMC Code of Ethics

 4. Submit the Application for Admission along with the $50 non-refundable enrollment fee** Please consider this form your "Enrollment Form" into the CMC program.

 5. Complete and submit an Application for CMC Designation accompanied by required supporting documentation.
 Please consider this your "Point Request Form."
 For more information on what this form is and why it is needed click here.